 Ideally, you’ll want to place the heater in a spot with good water circulation and avoid covering it with gravel or other objects.
 It’s also important to make sure the heater is completely submerged in water – otherwise, it could overheat and cause damage to your tank.

 Some people try to use things like light bulbs or lamps to heat their betta tank.
 While this is not usually a good idea (and is actually dangerous), if you’re insistent on doing this, it’s important to remember that lights can sometimes affect the temperature of your betta fish tank because the rays emit heat.
 So while indirect sunlight may help raise the water temperature in your tank, direct sunlight could have the opposite effect – especially during winter months when the sun’s rays are weaker.
 The safest way to heat your tank would be using a heater designed specifically for aquariums.

 Out of all models, we were especially impressed by three of them.
 First, or editor’s choice, the Freesea heater is one of the most durable heaters on the market as it is made out of anti-melting and anti-punching double sealed material.
 Next comes the BOEESPAT heater with a built-in smart digital LED thermometer display.
 One of the most impressive features we’ve noticed in this heater is its anti-scalding protective cover, ensuring your betta’s safety and preventing burns.
-Finally, the PGfunny aquarium heater is an excellent choice for betta fish owners due to its ability to work in both freshwater and saltwater fish tanks.
+Finally, the Hygger Mini aquarium heater has an excellent value for betta fish owners due to its ability to work in both freshwater and saltwater fish tanks.
 Plus, its service life of more than 3 years will ensure it will work well for years to come.

 When it comes to keeping your betta fish happy and healthy, one of the most important things you can do is make sure their tank has a heater.
 We hope this article was helpful in your search for the best heater for betta fish!